Multimodal chat evaluation project

 API key and client

-Provide a valid API key below to properly connect to the Labelbox client.
-Please review Create API key guide for more information.
+Provide a valid API key below to connect to the Labelbox client properly.
+For more information, see Create API key guide.

 API_KEY = None